Rokni Haerizadeh: ‘Moving Paintings’

 Haerizadeh’s ‘Moving paintings’ are rotoscope video works composed of thousands of individually-painted stills.
 "A painting is usually received by the viewer and by the critic as a fixed and static object, with the entire process of generating the work far removed from the final piece.
 It’s important for me to add this element of ‘time’, to slow down the process and to make that process visible.
 In this way, the painting unfolds before your eyes and transforms gradually."

 ‘Just What Is It That Makes Today’s Homes So Different, So Appealing?’
 (2011) was first exhibited at Sharjah Biennial 10.
 Haerizadeh subverted thousands of stills taken from news network coverage and amateur videos of the 2009 post-election riots in Tehran into a theatrical drama of human-animal hybrids.
 The work "is an attempt to establish some artistic discourse on the current era of unrest.
 In an intoxicating popular culture built on protest, self-made videos and civilian heroes, reality, the work seems to suggest, has been lost in this search for almost religious moral certitude on both sides of the struggle."

-Haerizadeh has created two subsequent rotoscope works, ‘Reign of Winter’ (2013), using footage from the 2011 Royal Wedding of Prince William and Kate Middleton, and ‘Letter’ (2014), which mines the virulent, performative nature of a Femen protest.
+Haerizadeh has created two subsequent rotoscope works, ‘Reign of Winter’ (2013), using footage from the 2011 Royal Wedding of Prince William and Kate Middleton, and ‘Letter’ (2014) in collaboration with Ramin Haerizadeh & Hesam Rahmanian, which mines the virulent, performative nature of a Femen protest.
 Both works point to the underlying ideology that is consumed via such voyeuristic, media-powered spectacle.
 These rotoscope works debuted at the Carnegie International and Here And Elsewhere at the New Museum, New York, respectively.